khakhalin/notes/keywords/transformers.md

 # Transformers
 #attention #text #dl

+# Unprocessed bibliography:

+Peter Clark, Oyvind Tafjord, Kyle Richardson.
+(2020) Transformers as Soft Reasoners over Language https://arxiv.org/abs/2002.05867
+Show how, once learned on texts, transformers can solve sillogisms (infer T/F of a statement, given a set of statements.)

 # Background and history

 An alternative to RNNs (summary ref: [1](https://towardsdatascience.com/transformers-141e32e69591)).
 Text is inherently a stream of signals (words), organized in time, so it makes sense that it should be analyzed by **RNNs**.
 The problem is that text has long-ish connections (say, objects are elliptically passed from one sentence to another), and RNNs have problems with that (forget, or rather, don't even learn).
 Then **LSTM** was invented, which improves things, but not enough, as the context still tends to decay exponentially.
 Also, hard to parallelize, as inputs need to be processed word-by-word.
 Then they came up with **attention**, by assigning every word a certain "hidden state", and passing it to the entire line (_???
 I really not sure how it works_), but still it didn't help enough.
 The lack of parallelization was the main bottleneck.